-How do I figure my deduction for state and local sales taxes?
+How do I calculate my deduction for state and local sales taxes?

-The American Jobs Creation Act of 2004 authorized the sales tax deduction as an option for those who itemize deductions, letting them choose between deductions for state and local income taxes or sales taxes.
-Taxpayers will indicate by a checkbox on line 5 of Schedule A which type of tax they’re claiming.
+The IRS allows for a deduction of sales and use tax paid as an option for those who itemize their deductions, letting them choose between deductions for state and local income taxes or state and local sales and use taxes.
+Taxpayers will indicate by using a checkbox on line 5 of Schedule A which type of tax they’re claiming.

-Taxpayers also may add to the table amount any sales taxes paid on:
+*Taxpayers also may add to their estimated tax or the table amount any sales taxes paid on these qualifying purchases:

-- A motor vehicle, but only up to the amount of tax paid at the general sales tax rate; and
+- An aircraft or boat, but include the tax only up to the amount of tax for the general sales tax rate.

 To report State and Local Sales Tax Paid within our program go to Federal section > Deductions > Enter Myself > Itemized Deductions > Taxes You Paid.
 Click on the link to access the Sales Tax Worksheet.